sebastianbergmann/de-legacy-fy/README.md

 ## Usage Examples

-### Generating characterization tests using function trace data
+### Generating characterization tests using execution trace data

 [Characterization Tests are an attempt to lock existing behavior into an untested or undocumented system.](http://c2.com/cgi/wiki?CharacterizationTest) They are described briefly in Michael Feathers' book "Working Effectively With Legacy Code", among other places.